 The other important revision is the increase in commercial space in the proposal.
 A net addition of 836.1 sq. m, (9,000 sq. ft.) of commercial space is proposed to support activation of the commercial mews and provide nearby shopping options for residents.
 This is an increase over the initial application containing 1,393.5 sq. m (15,000 sq. ft.), bringing the total commercial space to 2,229.7 sq. m (24,000 sq. ft.).
 This additional commercial space also responds to public comments seeking more shopping options in the OTC and reducing car reliance in the neighbourhood.
-The additional square footage increased the total gross FSR from 2.30 to 2.32.
+When recommendations for both the additional commercial and social housing are included, the total gross FSR for the site is 2.36.